-Patent litigation uniquely offers various advantages unobtainable through any other resolution mechanism, chief among them: a public forum which, in the context of a finding of patent invalidity or unenforceability, provides a decision binding on all third parties; a public result which may serve as a deterrent either against future patent infringement by others (if, e.g., a relatively large sum is awarded in damages) or patent enforcement against others (if, e.g., the claims are narrowly constructed so as not to capture allegedly infringing activity of commercial significance); and potentially an award of sanctions under F.R.C.P.
-11 and attorney's fees for instituting meritless litigation.
-Yet, far more often than not, these advantages are grossly out-weighed by the deficiencies inherent in litigation, principally: substantial cost, significant delay and exhaustive discovery.
+Properly Structuring Patent Arbitration: Fit the Process to the Fuss either against future patent infringement by others (if, e.g., a relatively large sum is awarded in damages) or patent enforcement against others (if, e.g., the claims are narrowly constructed so as not to capture allegedly infringing activity of commercial significance); and potentially an award of sanctions under Federal Rule of Civil Procedure 11 and attorneys' fees for instituting meritless litigation.
+Yet, far more often than not, these advantages are grossly outweighed by the deficiencies inherent in litigation, principally: substantial cost, significant delay, and exhaustive discovery.